 Achieving our climate goals is a key priority under pep+.
 To this end, we expect to focus on the following priorities in the coming year:

 - Scaling up regenerative practices across our agricultural supply chain;

 - Supplier engagement and partnerships within our agricultural and packaging supply chains;

 - Material reduction and recycled content in our packaging;

-- Efficiency opportunities in transportation and distribution; and
+- Opportunities to decarbonize transportation and distribution; and

 - Engagement with third-party manufacturers on operational efficiencies and renewable energy.

 2In 2022, we remeasured the 2015 baseline to reflect the exclusion of Tropicana, enhancements in our calculation methodology and the inclusion of additional data.